Frequently Asked Questions

 You are eligible upon (1) retirement, (2) termination, (3) disability, (4) death.
 Eligibility for distribution due to termination occurs upon expiration of six consecutive months from your last day of work for a contributing employer.

 Welfare: Precert/Case Management

-For prescriptions use your Magnacare card.
+For prescriptions, use your CVS/Caremark card.

-For dental services you would present your Fidelio card.
+For dental services, present your Fidelio card.